SHE IS ALWAYS LEARNING.

 HE SEES THE WORLD DIFFERENTLY.

-As much as The Parish School has opened his mind, it has opened his heart that much more.
+As much as St. Edward has opened his mind, it has opened his heart that much more.
 He recognizes the world does not revolve around himself.
 He realizes its edge does not begin and end at his hometown.
 His earliest memories of school are of service projects.
 Food pantries.
-Haitian relief.
 Neighbors in need.
 He sees the world differently today.
 He sees it with his heart.
 He wants to do more.

 SHE STANDS OUT IN HIGH SCHOOL.

 Dana Hills.
 JSerra.
 Mater Dei.
 SMCHS.
 The best high schools welcome her.
 Once there, teachers recognize she is different.
 She is a poised leader and loyal team player; she is a creative problem solver and analytical thinker; she is quick with a smile and the first to stand up for what is right.
-Like so many graduates of The Parish School, she is a great student and an even better human being.
+Like so many graduates of St. Edward, she is a great student and an even better human being.
 She is the person she is meant to be.